wybo/positionrange/README.md

-= Position Range Gem documentation
+# Position Range
   "Ranges with attributes that can be juggled"

-Allows you to assign random attributes to ranges and juggle them in lists.
-Also adds parsing from string, but most intereting when used in a PositionRange::List.
+Allows one to assign random attributes to ranges and juggle them in lists.
+Also adds parsing from string, but most interesting when used in a PositionRange::List.

-There standard set operations can be applied to it, like additions, substractions and intersections.
-In addition you can also get the combined size of all the ranges in the list.
+In lists standard set operations can be applied to them, like addition, substraction and intersection.
+In addition one can also get the combined size of all the ranges in the list.
 And cluster overlapping ranges, maintaining the attributes (more below).

 PositionRange is a library by the LogiLogi Foundation, extracted from http://www.logilogi.org (http://foundation.logilogi.org).

-== Usage
+## Usage

 First require it.